washboardmegan/gedcom-d3-custompalette/README.md

 # gedcom-d3

-A clone of https://github.com/mister-blanket/gedcom-d3, so I can control A [Blood Lines](https://github.com/mister-blanket/blood-lines) fork's color palette in a shareable way.
+A clone of https://github.com/mister-blanket/gedcom-d3, so I can control a ['Blood Lines' fork](https://github.com/mister-blanket/blood-lines) color palette in a shareable way.

 ## Usage